 Why One Choice?
 The teen brain is uniquely vulnerable to substance use

-In these MRI images, areas of green, yellow, red, and blue are still undergoing significant development into the early 20s.
+In these MRI images of the developing brain, areas of green, yellow, red, and blue are still undergoing significant development into the early 20s.
 Only the small areas of purple are fully mature.

 Why One Choice?
-All Substance Use is Related
+All Teen Substance Use is Related

 Why One Choice?
 It is a Myth that all teens experiment with substance use

-Teens and adults need to know that not only is the One Choice of no use a realistic goal, but that many teens are in fact making that choice, and in ever-increasing numbers.
+Teens and the adults that care about them need to know that the One Choice of no use is a realistic goal and that many teens are already making that choice.

 Why One Choice?
 Reducing Adult Addiction must Begin with Youth Prevention

 The United States is confronting a public health crisis of substance use disorders and overdose deaths while at the same time facing a growing commercialized for-profit marijuana industry and vaping as a new nicotine and marijuana delivery system.
 Now more than ever we must - as individuals and as a nation - renew our efforts to improve prevention with a specific focus on youth.